Forms of Payment and Funding Sources

 Some two year old children may also be eligible for a free place subject to local authority means and status testing.
 Funding is generally linked to household income and you can find out more here.

 In 2017 the Government increased the funding for 3 and 4 year olds to 30 hours per week for 38 weeks of the year.
 Please see Childcare Choices for more information.

 Very simply, fee collection is a direct debit service which collects payments from parents’ accounts at the same time every month, usually the 1st or 2nd.
 The money is then transferred to our account by the 6th of the month.
 Parents will be notified at least 7 days beforehand by letter or email as to how much will be taken from their account.
 If a mistake occurs and too much money is actually taken by direct debit, the nursery will refund the difference within 24 hours.
 If too little is taken then this is added to the following month’s direct debit.
 Our service provider is Parenta FeePlanner and you can see more information here.

 Workplace vouchers are a Government-approved, tax-efficient way of paying for childcare.
 If you join the scheme, you can currently exchange up to £243 a month (£55 a week) of your gross salary for childcare vouchers.

 Childcare Vouchers work through a salary sacrifice scheme which means parents swap part of their salary, to contribute towards their childcare costs.
 The part of your gross salary you exchange for childcare vouchers is tax-free and exempt from National Insurance contributions (NI).
 Because of this, you can currently make savings of up to £933 per parent, per year.

-New entry into a voucher scheme will end by September 2017 in favour of the tax free scheme shown below.
+New entry into a voucher scheme was due to end by September 2017 in favour of the tax free scheme shown below.